steveculshaw/Fantasy-Companion/README.md

     **NOTE: Hinder/Hurry does NOT handle the -2/+2 to Pace**

 Version: 0.3.33 drop the custom "Fighting Bastard Swords", as the Trademark weapon is standard in weapon properties.

+Version: 0.3.34 added power modifier for "Mind Rider (+1)" to be added to all powers with "Mind Rider" in their description